sijieaaa/HypLiLoc/README.md

 - Citation

   ```
-  @InProceedings{wang2023hypliloc,
+  @inproceedings{wang2023hypliloc,
     title={HypLiLoc: Towards Effective LiDAR Pose Regression with Hyperbolic Fusion},
     author={Wang, Sijie and Kang, Qiyu and She, Rui and Wang, Wei and Zhao, Kai and Song, Yang and Tay, Wee Peng},
-        booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)},
+    booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition},
+    pages={5176--5185},
     year={2023}
   }
   ```